The Dare (musician): Turtlenecked

 In 2014, while attending Lewis & Clark College, Smith formed a musical project called Turtlenecked, which developed a cult following in the Pacific Northwest.
 His debut album, Pure Plush Bone Cage, was released in August 2016.
-Pitchforks Ian Cohen rated their second album Vulture (2017) a 6.0/10, saying that Smith is "capable of penning voice-of-a-generation quotables" while also criticizing some of his lyricism as "insufferable".
+Pitchforks Ian Cohen rated their second album, Vulture (2017), a 6.0/10, saying that Smith is "capable of penning voice-of-a-generation quotables" while also criticizing some of his lyricism as "insufferable".
+On February 3, 2018, Turtlenecked, featuring a blonde Harrison, performed a full live session on KEXP hosted by DJ Sharlese.
+During the session, Smith performed the following songs, “Pangloss,” “Lies,” “The Whip,” and “Starry Night.”

 On April 27, 2018, the group released an EP, High Scores of the Heart, which NPR's Jerad Walker praised for being "so polished that you might be surprised to find out that he is still just an undergrad."
 Smith moved to New York City in 2017, where he continued performing with Turtlenecked.
 He also worked as a waiter and guitar teacher in the area.

 After COVID-19 pandemic restrictions eased, Smith resumed performing gigs with Turtlenecked.
 Until December 2022, Smith worked as a substitute teacher at a private school in the West Village neighborhood of New York City.
 He moonlighted as a DJ, hosting a semi-weekly party called Freakquencies at the Lower East Side dive bar Home Sweet Home, and hosted afterparties for fashion brands Celine and Gucci.
-Smith released his final projects as Turtlenecked, the album Kapow! and the EP Cherish, in 2020.
+In 2020, Smith released his final projects as Turtlenecked, the album Kapow! and the EP Cherish.